districtr/districtr/docs/11suggestions/organizing.md

 ## Big Fish

-Somtimes, small features in some classes grow with such functionality that it is better to make them their own file or entity.
+Somtimes, small features in some classes grow with such functionality that it is better to make them their own file or entity- big fishes in small ponds.

 ### [Top Menu]